PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 ### Vim scripts

-We will organize vim scripts in separate files in `config/vim/`.
+We will organize Vim scripts in separate files in `config/vim/`.

 At first, we created two Vim scripts: `nvim-setters.vim` and `nvim-0-init.vim`.
 The latter one has `0` in the name to ensure that it is the first, because the